amitxv/PC-Tuning/docs/post-install.md

 If you use [MSI Afterburner](https://www.msi.com/Landing/afterburner/graphics-cards), download and install it.

-- Disable update checks in settings
+- Set ``Check for available product updates`` to ``Never`` in ``Properties -> General``

-- I would recommend configuring a static fan speed as using the fan curve feature requires the program to run continually
+- I would recommend configuring a static GPU fan speed as using the fan curve feature requires the program to run continually

 - To automatically load profile 1 (as an example) and exit, type ``shell:startup`` in ``Win+R`` then create a shortcut with a target of ``"C:\Program Files (x86)\MSI Afterburner\MSIAfterburner.exe" /Profile1 /Q``

 ## Display Resolutions and Scaling Modes

-You may have already found a stable overclock for your display in the [Physical Setup](/docs/physical-setup.md) section which you can configure in this section.
+You may have already found a stable overclock for your display in the [Stability, Hardware Clocking and Thermal Performance](/docs/physical-setup.md#stability-hardware-clocking-and-thermal-performance) section which you can configure in this section.

 - Typically, you have the option of performing scaling on the GPU or display.
 Native resolution does not require scaling thus results in the identity scaling mode being used.
 Furthermore, identity scaling renders most of the scaling options in the GPU control panel obsolete.
 If you are using a non-native resolution, there is an argument for favoring display scaling due to less GPU processing